 Special decision requiring explicit voting and qualified majority:

 2.3 REFSQ instance roles

 - The Programme Chairs are two experienced researchers in RE responsible for appointing the programme committee (in line with the guidelines of article 1.6 of this charter); soliciting submissions; managing the review and selection of submissions, including chairing of the Program Committee meeting; defining the REFSQ scientific programme; approving the industry programme; chairing the working conference and editing the proceedings; deciding on the tracks for a given instance (e.g., workshops, doctoral symposium, posters & tools); appointing chairs for the tracks.

 - The Industry Programme Chair(s) is responsible for establishing and maintaining relations with industry; eliciting presentations for the industry programme.
 If considered convenient, this role may also be occupied by more than one person.

 2.4 REFSQ instance process

 - The SC appoints Program Chairs who take full responsibility of the scientific part of the corresponding REFSQ instance.
-The appointment of the Program Chairs should be two instances of REFSQ in advance, i.e. the invitation of the Program Chairs for REFSQ n should be finalized in an SC meeting at REFSQ n-2 at the latest.
+The appointment of the Program Chairs should occur two instances of REFSQ in advance, but in any case, no later than 1.5 years before the REFSQ instance the PC chairs are appointed for.
 The SC-Chair and Vice-Chair collect suggestions for candidates, and the appointment takes place via a vote of the SC.

-- The Industry Programme Chair(s) is proposed by the Programme Chairs and appointed by the SC Chairs.
+- The Industry Programme Chair(s) is proposed by the Programme Chairs and appointed by the SC Chair.